digidotcom/python-devicecloud/HACKING.md

     $ cd docs
     $ make html

-The docs that are build will be located at docs/_build/html/index.html.
+The docs that are built will be located at docs/_build/html/index.html.
 Eventually, something will be rigged up so that these get released to the web on something like readthedocs.org.